spouyllau/csv2oai/README.md

 # CSV2OAI: OAI-PMH Server for CSV Files

-This project implements a simple OAI-PMH (_Open Archives Initiative Protocol for Metadata Harvesting_) server in **PHP**, where the data comes from a **CSV** file containing metadata in the _Dublin Core Element Set_ format.
+This project implements a simple OAI-PMH server in **PHP**, where the data comes from a **CSV** file containing metadata in the _Dublin Core Element Set_ format.
+OAI-PMH is a protocol for metadata harverting since 1999 : see [Open Archives Initiative Protocol for Metadata Harvesting](https://www.openarchives.org/pmh/).

-> Note: code written with the help of LLM [Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) using a personal prompt.
+> Note: code written with the help of LLM [Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) using a personal prompt in _vibe coding_ method.

 ---